‘An imperfect leader’: Weakened Macron set to limp on at helm of EU

 Germany leaves a gap

-The French economy is second in the EU only to Germany, which has struggled to wean itself off Russian gas imports and whose record on Ukraine has been much weaker.
-Chancellor Olaf Scholz has consistently refused to deliver long-range cruise missiles to Kyiv over fears they could be used against targets within Russia.
+The French economy is second in the EU only to Germany, which has struggled to wean itself off Russian gas imports and whose record on Ukraine is also mixed.
+While it is a top supplier of equipment and funds, Chancellor Olaf Scholz has been slow to agree to send big-ticket weapons and remains steadfast against offering German-made cruise missiles.

 “France is currently best placed to take a leadership role in the EU, because it will take some time in Germany for a coalition to come together and someone has to take the first step,” says Weber.